-WAG TAN-15 DAM Flood Zone NRW Flood Bands AEP Definition Flood Zone 3 N/A >1% AEP of flooding Land with more than 1% (1 in 100) probability of flooding from surface water or small watercourses in a given year, including the effects of climate change.
-Groundwater flood risk N/A N/A N/A Flood risk bands assessed by professional judgement, in the absence of criteria set by NRW.
-High risk: flooding has occurred/mapped or reported significant risk, significant consequences.
+WAG TAN-15 DAM Flood Zone NRW Flood Bands AEP Definition · High risk: flooding has occurred/mapped or reported significant risk, significant consequences.
 Medium risk: flooding has occurred/mapped but no significant consequences.
 Low risk: flooding has not occurred, no significant mapped/reported risk.
 Sewer flood risk N/A N/A N/A Flood risk bands assessed by professional judgement, in the absence of criteria set by NRW.
 High risk: flooding has occurred/mapped or reported significant risk, significant consequences.
 Medium risk: flooding has occurred/mapped but no significant consequences.
 Low risk: flooding has not occurred, no significant mapped/reported risk.
 Artificial flood risk N/A N/A N/A Flood risk assessed on the basis of flood extent shown on NRW Flood Risk from Reservoir Map.